 It may help to start by explaining exactly what parabens are and why they are used in skin care.

 Water in the first position is a good thing because more than anything else, our skin requires hydration to stay healthy.
-But any water-based skin care formulation is prone to bacteria, mould and fungus growth, which can lead to skin infections.
+But any water-based skincare formulation is prone to bacteria, mold, and fungus growth, which can lead to skin infections.

 To protect us against this problem, manufacturers add preservatives to their products during production.

 But the business of preserving skincare is a complicated one.
 Different products may have different preservation requirements depending on such things as the composition of the formulation, the ratio of water to oil, or the pH level of the product.

 In the case of parabens as preservatives, there are a number of different types, each one suited to a specific task.
 For example, before a lotion or cream is emulsified (mixed together, like salad dressing), propylparaben is added to the oil phase while methylparaben is added to the water phase.
 Once these two phases are combined, a third (and maybe fourth and fifth) type of paraben may also be added.

 Not all parabens are created equal, and according to an increasing number of scientific studies, not all are equally safe.